Big O Beginner's Guide

 Example 2: Logarithmic Time - O(log n)

-A lookup for a tree structure takes O(log n) steps, assuming the tree is sorted.
-You can eliminate half of the remaining items at each step (e.g., in a binary tree).
+A lookup in a balanced binary search tree takes O(log n) steps.
+You can eliminate half of the remaining options at each step, just like with binary search.

 Image sourced from Stanford’s Binary Trees